zhaokg/Rbeast/README.md

       out = beast(Nile, season='none') #  'none': trend-only data without seasonlaity
       print(out)
       plot(out)
       ?Rbeast                          # See more details about the usage of `beast`

+      tetris()                         # if you dare to waste a few moments of your life minesweeper()                    # if you dare to waste a few more moments of your life
   ```